chloeam/blank-slate/_posts/blog/2015-09-22-dont-make-me-think.md

 ---
-title: "Dont Make Me Think: A Review"
+title: "Dont Make Me Think by Steve Krug: A Review"
 description: "A review of Steve Krug's Don't Make Me Think Revisited, A Common Sense Approach to Web and Mobile Usability by design student, Chloe Atchue-Mamlet"
-tagline: "Will go here someday"
+tagline: "An excellent book for aspiring web and interactive designers"
 tags: [Design, Book Reviews, Web Development]
 comments: true
 current: blog
 book:
   title: "Don't Make Me Think: A Common Sense Approach to Web and Mobile Usability"
   author: Steve Krug
+  overall: 5
+  informational: 5
-  stars: 5
+  readability: 5
-layout: post
+  enjoyability: 4
 ---

 *Don't Make Me Think* by Steve Krug reads like part guidebook, part essay on why usability is important, how to do usability testing, and how to solve some common usability problems.
 If you're interested in web design or development, or any kind of interactive design, I cannot recommend this book enough.

+{% include toc.html %}

 ## Summary